 - If you save in front of a difficult battle (Gym Leader or Pokemon League), you can save scum to prevent losing money.

 - BioWare is generally friendly towards this strategy:

 - The only reason no one calls out the NPCs that blatantly cheat at pazaak in Knights of the Old Republic is the fact most players are save scumming when they lose a game.

 - In Jade Empire, there is an NPC that you can gamble with.
 If you reload too many times to win against him, he will eventually explode into bloody chunks.

-- This is present quite literally in Dragon Age: Inquisition.
-Cole has the ability to "make someone forget", and he uses it to get a second try at a conversation if he messes up or makes someone upset.
+- In Dragon Age: Inquisition, Cole has the ability to "make someone forget", and he uses it to get a second try at a conversation if he messes up or makes someone upset.

 - In Nightmare of Druaga, the save file is marked "Do Not Copy."
 And if you close the game by any means other than a save and quit, it subjects you to a rant about mucking with the flow of time, and if you answer even ONE question the wrong way, it inflicts you with the death penalty. and the rant gets longer each time, with new questions.
 Heaven help you if the power goes out while playing.

 - In the sequel, Shadows of Amn, most of the characters were too high-level to be rolling HP for much longer, and non-player-generated characters had predetermined results for when they did roll.